Isenmouthe/pydata-docker-tutorial/README.md

 ## Background
 [Link to the Video](https://youtu.be/gBalsA-x300)

-This tutorial will show you how to integrate ==docker== into your data science workflow. =docker= is an open source tool that makes it easy to build, deploy and run applications using a container framework.
+This tutorial will show you how to integrate `docker` into your data science workflow. `docker` is an open source tool that makes it easy to build, deploy and run applications using a container framework.
 If you do any of the following, you can use ^^docker^^ to make your life easier:

 - share and reproduce your analysis
 - run large scale data cleaning tasks
 - build dashboards and publish models

-* Getting Started
+## Getting Started

 Clone the repo to your machine